 A study conducted to learn more about the health hazards that come with air conditioning systems indicates that poorly maintained AC units can result in more severe allergies and asthma problems.

-If you do not treat HVAC maintenance with the seriousness it deserves, you could be exposing yourself and your family to significant dangers that come with poor indoor air quality.
+If you do not treat HVAC maintenance and inspection with the seriousness it deserves, you could be exposing yourself and your family to significant dangers that come with poor indoor air quality.
 Poorly maintained AC units serve as a breeding ground for different viruses and bacteria, which can result in different kinds of respiratory problems.

 In this article, we look at some of the different health hazards that may come with a poorly maintained AC unit and some of the best solutions.